-In the case of a pre-service claim and subject to a request for additional information, we have 30 days from the date we receive your written request for reconsideration to when using nonnetwork facilities you do not follow the precertification rules
+In the case of a pre-service claim and subject to a request for additional information, we have 30 days from the date we receive your written request for reconsideration to

-- 1. Precertify your hospital stay or, if applicable, arrange for the health care provider to give you the care or grant your request for prior approval for a service, drug, or supply; or - 2.
+- Precertify your hospital stay or, if applicable, arrange for the health care provider to give you the care or grant your request for prior approval for a service, drug, or supply; or - 2.
 Ask you or your provider for more information.